willebra/x-road-catalog/doc/xroad_catalog_installation_guide.md

 ## 2.4.1 Complete the Installation of X-Road Configuration Client

-**Note:** The configuration steps in section 2.4.1 are needed only if the X-Road Catalog Lister is not installed on the same host with a Security Server
+**Note:** The configuration steps described in section 2.4.1 are needed only if the X-Road Catalog Lister is not installed on the same host with a Security Server

 If the X-Road Catalog Lister is not installed on the same host with a Security Server, the X-Road Configuration Client